oveits/linux_set_proxy/README.md

 If the host answers, it will
   1. set the variable http_proxy to http://host:port (export http_proxy=http://host:port)
   2. set the variable https_proxy to http://host:port (export https_proxy=http://host:port)
-  3. on Docker hosts, it will add following lines to the file /etc/defaults/docker
+  3. on Docker hosts, it will append following lines to the file /etc/defaults/docker (if not already present):
 ```bash
   export http_proxy=http://host:port
   export https_proxy=http://host:port